dotnet/docs-aspire/docs/deployment/azure/aca-deployment.md

 ## Deploy the app

-Once `azd` is initialized, the provisioning and deployment process can be executed as a single command, [azd up](/azure/developer/azure-developer-cli/reference#azd-up).
+Once `azd` is initialized, the provisioning and deployment process can be executed as a single command from the _AppHost_ project directory, [azd up](/azure/developer/azure-developer-cli/reference#azd-up).

 [!INCLUDE [azd-up-output](includes/azd-up-output.md)]